-On September 29, 2022, the Compensation Committee recommended to the Board, and following conversations with Elme's compensation consultant, the Board approved an equity award to Mr. McDermott of 100,000 restricted shares of Elme in accordance with the 2016 Omnibus Incentive Plan in recognition of Elme's successful completion of its transformative transactions, including implementation of Project Reimagine, Mr. McDermott's ongoing contribution to Elme's performance and to further incentivize his continued service to Elme.
+On September 29, 2022, the Compensation Committee recommended to the Board, and following conversations with Elme's compensation consultant, the Board approved an equity award to Mr. McDermott of 100,000 restricted shares of Elme in accordance with the Amended and Restated 2016 Omnibus Incentive Plan in recognition of Elme's successful completion of its transformative transactions, including implementation of Elme's transition into a strategy-led, business to consumer, value-driven multifamily company, Mr. McDermott's ongoing contribution to Elme's performance and to further incentivize his continued service to Elme.
 Subject to certain limited exceptions, 100% of the grant will vest on September 29, 2027, subject to Mr. McDermott's continued service until such date of vesting.
-The restricted shares were granted out of and in accordance with the 2016 Omnibus Incentive Plan.
+Per the terms of the award, if Mr. McDermott's employment is terminated by us or by him other than for Cause (as defined in the LTIP) on or after such date as Mr. McDermott becomes retirement eligible at the end of 2026, his shares will immediately vest.
+The restricted shares were granted out of and in accordance with the Amended and Restated 2016 Omnibus Incentive Plan.